Caravaggio | Revolution: Baroque Masterpieces from the Roberto Longhi Foundation

 About

-The first Caravaggio exhibition in North Carolina in a century, which shines a light on how a Baroque master’s radical realism transformed not only painting, but the very language of modern film, photography, and popular culture.
+The first exhibition in North Carolina in a century to shine a light on how Caravaggio's radical realism transformed not only painting, but the very language of modern film, photography, and popular culture.

 Special exhibition admission: +$10